rackerlabs/support-how-to/content/rackspace-cdn/create-a-rackspace-cdn-service.md

 the domain that is generated for https will produce an error.

-For example, if the CDN domain is `cdn.customer.com.cdn306.raxcdn.com`, to update the website configuration (Origin) for Apache, you need to include the CDN domain `cdn.customer.com.cdn306.raxcdn.com `as `ServerAlias `for Apache or as `Server_Name` for Nginx.
+For example, if the CDN domain is `cdn.customer.com.cdn306.raxcdn.com`, to update the website configuration (origin) for Apache, you need to include the CDN domain `cdn.customer.com.cdn306.raxcdn.com `as `ServerAlias `for Apache or as `Server_Name` for Nginx.